 I see predominantly pessimism, doom, and overt focus on what is wrong in education.
 Call me a hippie, moon-eyed dreamer, but we do not rise up that curve of energy on a wave of negativity.

-The the d, the y, and the i by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+the d, the y, and the i by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.